jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 # Examples

-These examples are running on 3 of the most popular navigator for react-native.
+With the following examples you will be able to see Modalize running on three of the most popular navigator for react-native, using their built-ins way to show overlay.

 ## React Native Navigation

-Instead of using react-native's modal to display Modalize on top of your content all the time. `react-native-navigation` have their own way to display content on top of the rest, which is called `showOverlay`.
-This example show you how it works.
+Instead of using react-native's modal to display Modalize on top of your content all the time, `react-native-navigation` have its own way to do it, which is called `showOverlay`.
+The specific call for the `showOverlay` function is located [here](https://github.com/jeremybarbet/react-native-modalize/blob/master/examples/react-native-navigation/src/screens/App.js#L22-L27).

 <details>
-<summary><strong>Runing the example</strong></summary>
+<summary><strong>Running the example</strong></summary>
 <p>

 #### First tab